 Understanding the diagnosis

 Your doctor will use the results of your scans and tests to diagnose you with a GIST and advise you on treatment options.
-The best course of action for you is based on the risk category you are put in for your GIST coming back, this is called a recurrence.
-Unfortunately, some people are diagnosed with GIST when it has already spread to other parts of the body.
-You can find out more about this here.
+The treatment for you is based on the risk category you are put in for your Your risk category could be high, intermediate or low.
+This is worked out by looking at:

 Size of the tumour

 Mitotic count is the number of actively dividing cells seen under a microscope within a certain area of the tumour.
-This tells the doctors the rate at which the cancer cells are multiplying and is an indicator to how aggressive the tumour is.
+This tells the doctors the rate at which the cancer cells are multiplying, which shows how aggressive the tumour is.

-Tumours in the small bowel and rectum appear to be more aggressive than those occurring in the stomach.
+Tumours in the small bowel and back passage are more aggressive than those in the stomach.

-If the surface of the tumour was damaged during the operation to remove it, or if the tumour was not intact at the time of the surgery, there is a chance that tumour cells may have escaped into the abdomen.
-Sometimes this alone will define the tumour as high risk.
+Sometimes the surface of the tumour can be damaged during the operation to remove it.
+In other cases the tumour may not be intact at the time of the surgery.
+In these cases there is a chance that tumour cells may have escaped into the abdomen, which can put you at a higher risk of your GIST coming back.

+The care of GIST patients should be supervised by cancer specialists with experience in GIST.
+Your sarcoma team will work alongside a specialist gastrointestinal team.
 Your case will be managed by a team of experts from a wide range of health care professions called a multidisciplinary team (MDT).
-Your MDT will include your key worker or sarcoma clinical nurse specialist, surgeon and other healthcare professionals involved in your care.
-They will support you throughout your treatment to ensure you get the right treatment as and when you need it.
+Your MDT will include your key worker or sarcoma clinical nurse specialist, GI surgeon and other healthcare professionals involved in your care.

 Types of treatment